Last Updated: June 27, 2021

 Where am I going to get my internet from?

 If you choose streaming over cable/satellite, you will need an excellent connection.
-Calculate in advance how many users you anticipate to have in your household and choose a company that can give you the best deal.
+Calculate in advance how many users you anticipate having in your household and choose a company that can give you the best deal.

 Make sure you pay attention to both the upload and download speed of the internet connection you are about to sign up for.
 Download speed is important for streaming, of course.
 But what happens if you need to upload some photos or videos online?